Parasyte Season 2 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 In the Japanese version, it takes the place of his right hand and is given the nickname Migi, which comes form the Japanese word for “right.”

-Shinichi managed to prevent Migi from going farther up into Shinichi’s brain, ensuring that both people retain their own brains and identities.
+Shinichi was capable to prevent Migi from going farther up into Shinichi’s brain, ensuring that both people retain their own brains and identities.

-The two profit from of their unique situation and form a strong relationship while working together to live when they encounter more parasites.
+The two take advantage on their unique situation and form a strong relationship while working together to live when they encounter more parasites.

 The fact the Shinichi still has his human brain means that other parasites often attack the two of them, giving them an edge in battle.